Your details have been received

 Food: Bangkok is undoubtedly one of the best dining destinations in the world, no matter what time of the day or night.
 Much of daily life is conducted on the street and thus locals prefer to pick up breakfast from food hawkers scattered all along Sukhumvit road which you can easily find outside your hotel.
 Thai cuisine is cheap, tasty and an intense mix of spices: sour, sweet and salty.
 For those looking for more fine dining, there are many higher-end restaurants to choose from.
 For food aficionados who want to explore further, there are lots of speciality food tours and cooking classes to choose from.

 The floating markets in Bangkok are among the city’s most popular attractions.
 The chaotic atmosphere mixed with unique smells and colour makes it an unforgettable experience.
-There are several floating market across town and a variety of tours to get you there and in the thick of it.
+There are several floating markets across town and a variety of tours to get you there and in the thick of it.

 Temples: Some of the most impressive Bangkok temples are within the heart of the city and should be seen.
 Wat Phra Kaew or The Temple of the Emerald Buddha is the most frequented temple in Bangkok.
 Located in the grounds of the Grand Palace, its prized jewel is the Emerald Buddha, carved from a block of pure jade which was originally housed in Chiang Mai.
 Next to the Grand Palace, is Wat Pho or The Temple of the Reclining Buddha’.
 Here you will be astonished by the 43-metre-long Reclining Buddha statue covered with gold leaf and feet encrusted with exquisite mother-of-pearl decorations.
 Located on the Chao Phraya River, opposite the Grand Palace is the magnificent 17th century, Wat Arun or Temple of the Dawn.
 The distinctive shape of the temple resembles ancient Khmer-style towers and is a beautiful spot to enjoy the sunset by the river.
 Bangkok tours can take you throughout the city to all the main temple sites.